Elgg/Elgg/docs/tutorials/temporary_bin.rst

 have a **soft\_deleted** value of 'yes' and **time\_soft\_deleted** Unix value which is aged more than retention (grace) period.
 These entities are then deleted from the database.

 The retention period can be edited from the administrators Site Settings page.
-It is saved as a config setting in the Elgg_Config table.
+It is saved as a config setting in the elgg_config table.
 It has a default value of 30 days.
 This is done in ``actions/admin/site/settings.php``